Enterprise Threat Protector Proxy

 - Some limitations apply to traffic that’s forwarded to ETP Proxy.
 For a list of limitations or unsupported features, see Limitations of ETP Proxy.

-- The ETP Dashboard, Event Analysis and Activity pages allow ETP administrators to review and analyze HTTP or HTTPS threat events, ETP Proxy and network activity, threat events, and AUP events.
-On the Event Analysis page, an ETP administrator can update the established policies and if necessary, allow blocked traffic by adding a URL to the Allow quick list.
+- The ETP Dashboard, events and activity reports allow ETP administrators to review and analyze HTTP or HTTPS threat events, ETP Proxy and network activity, threat events, and AUP events.